-- 7.2 Before a proposed Land Law may be enacted by the Council, the proposed Land Law shall be: - (a) tabled at a duly convened meeting of the Council held at least twenty eight (28) consecutive days before the Land Law is to be enacted; - (b) deposited with the Chair of the Land Committee at least twenty one (21) consecutive days before the Land Law is to be enacted; and - (c) posted in public places on Nipissing First Nation Land at least twenty one (21) consecutive days before the Land Law is to be enacted.
+- (a) the Chief; - (b) a Councillor; - (c) a representative of the Land Committee; or - (d) any Eligible Voter. - 7.2 Before a proposed Land Law may be enacted by Council, the proposed Land Law shall be: - tabled at a duly convened meeting of the Council held at least twenty eight (28) consecutive days before the Land Law is to be enacted; - deposited with the Chair of the Land Committee at least twenty one (21) consecutive days before the Land Law is to be enacted; and - posted in public places on Nipissing First Nation Land at least twenty one (21) consecutive days before the Land Law is to be enacted.

-Urgent matters
+Urgent Matters

-7.3 The Council may enact a Land Law without the preliminary steps required under section 7.2, on the recommendation and/or in consultation with the Land Committee, if the Council is of the opinion that the Land Law is needed urgently, for public health and safety or to protect Nipissing First Nation Members or Land.
+7.3 The Council may enact a Land Law without the preliminary steps required under Section 7.2, on the recommendation and/or in consultation with the Land Committee, if the Council is of the opinion that the Land Law is needed urgently, for public health and safety or to protect Nipissing First Nation Members or Land.